kasliwalr/rtop/docs/Design.md

 |process `/proc/pid` was read. before scan finished, it was killed, another process added by same pid, and then `/proc/pid` was read again before scan completes|this is highly unlikely because linux does not assign a recently deceased process's pid to another process for some time, while the read finishes much quicker on 10s of msec.
 If it does happen, probably the dead process's information is overwritten with alive (new) process information|no change. works as is|
 |a process dies during reading of `/proc/pid` files| if algorithm is reading the last file, it would not report any error and report the process as alive - same as 1st case. if algorithm is reading the 1st or 2nd file, it will complete the read, then when it goes onto next file (2nd or 3rd), it will report an error|only in the case that last file is being read do we report an alive process. it will be updated at next scan. no change works as is|

-So here is our simple algorithm
+Below is the algorithm pseudocode

 ```
 read procfs: